-How To Get Medical Marijuana Cards In Nevada [2020 Update]
+How To Get A Medical Marijuana Card Online In Nevada [2020 Update]

 Did you know that Nevada voters approved the Nevada Medical Marijuana Act twice – first in 1998 and again in 2000?
 Did you know that it was more than a decade and a half after medical marijuana was made legal in Nevada that the first state-licensed medical marijuana dispensary opened?
 Did you know that under Nevada State law, marijuana is still a Schedule I “hallucinogenic” substance?
 Did you know medical marijuana cardholders who buy “recreational marijuana” are required to surrender their card to state officials within seven days?
 Did you know that it is illegal for Nevada medical marijuana patients to surf?